Jump to:

 Controller and Data Management Merge:

 The technology that controls chambers has simplified programming, operating, and analyzing data anywhere you are.
-Whether in the lab, at your desk, or home.
-There are many third-party software products to help manage data and make it available to you.
+Whether in the lab, at your desk, or at home.
+Many third-party software products help manage data and make it available to you.
 AESONE CONNECT, a software and hardware suite, is designed to work hand-in-hand with your environmental test chamber and today's workstyle.

-Here's a quick view into what AESONE CONNECT can do for you.
-AESONE CONNECT, developed by Associated Environmental Systems, allows you to operate and monitor your test chamber, manage your data, and create test profiles.
+Here's a quick view of what AESONE CONNECT can do for you.
+Developed by Associated Environmental Systems, it allows you to operate and monitor your test chamber, manage your data, and create test profiles.

 Decide how you want to use your test chamber:

-Viewing and managing data.
-Do you need to view your data and historical data during testing to make real-time decisions?
+Do you need to view your historical data during testing to make real-time decisions?
 Do multiple team members need access to view operational settings, test progress, and data?
 Do you need notifications and alarms to signal when test processes begin or end?
-Would you like to add notes and comments at specific datapoints anytime during or after testing?
+Would you like to add notes and comments anytime during or after testing at specific datapoints?

 Do you need to do all or most of this work remotely?
 Are team members working separate shifts on the same project?
 Are they spread out over different locations and need access to operational test monitoring and access to data for analysis?